paneru-rajan/NAATI-Nepali-Flashcard/README.md

 # Prep NAATI - Nepali Vocabulary Flashcards

-A lightweight, mobile-responsive web application to practice **NAATI CCL Nepali** vocabulary.
-It features a swipe-based interface (Tinder-style) to track progress between "Known" and "Unknown" words, stored in a local SQLite database.
+A lightweight, mobile-responsive web application to practice **NAATI CCL Nepali** vocabulary/dialogues.
+It features a swipe-based interface (Tinder-style) to track progress between "Known" and "Unknown" words/Sentences, stored in a local SQLite database.

 ## Prerequisites